Lalitya31/Seniore-Ui.Ux/README.md

 # 🎓 SENIORÉ – Find Your Campus Mentor, Instantly

 **SENIORÉ** is a swipe-style web app UI designed to help students seamlessly connect with verified seniors from their college for academic guidance, career advice, and mentorship.
-Inspired by the familiarity of dating apps like Tinder, SENIORÉ introduces a fun, engaging, yet professional space for meaningful campus connections.
+Inspired by the familiarity of swipe-apps, SENIORÉ introduces a fun, engaging, yet professional space for meaningful campus connections.

 ---